psaulnie/terraform-aws-ci-cd-sandbox/README.md

 }

-provider "aws" { # Configuration of the specified provider region  = "us-west-2" # Region wanted for the server AWS, here London }
+provider "aws" { # Configuration of the specified provider region  = "us-west-2" # Region wanted for the server AWS, here's Oregon }

 # Definition of components of the infrastructure, might be physical of virtual like an EC2 instance